sunny5430/kata-checkout-order-total/README.md

 Testing files are placed in `/test` folder.
 Tests are separated into 2 files:
 1. `test_order.py` tests basic functions of the POS system.
-Users could always get current total by calling cal_total().
+Users could always get current total by calling `cal_total()`.
 2. `test_order_cal_total.py` tests the pre-tax totals under different scenarios.

 ## Notes
+### Implemetations of specials - Buy M for $ (bundle deals)
+An item can have **only 1 special** at the same time, but can have both markdown and special deals simultaneously.
+Hence, there could be scenarios that markdown is more favorable than bundle specials or vice versa.
+In this case, the POS system will automatically apply to the deal that is more favorable for the customer.

-### Implemetations of specials
+### Implemetations of specials - Buy M Get N
 Following are the scenarios and the expected totals of an item applying **Buy M Get N free** and **Buy M Get N X off** specials.

 Suppose unit price = $10